gureks/flask-erp/README.md

 # Flask-ERP
 ### ERP System made on Flask, web-framework for Python.
-Edit
 #### Project created for CSE202-Fundamentals of Database Systems

 The aim is to make a Enterprise Resource Planning System using Python based web-framework